Kyle-Forsberg/TicTacToe/README.md

 Tic Tac Toe in C++

 This is a very small Tic Tac Toe game built in C++.
 There is a one step build script called setup.sh, which should handle compililing the game, then just run the executable.

+Use the mouse to click on where you want to place your piece, it will automatically switch to the next piece every click so sharing a mouse is required to play against someone.
+The game with automatically reset after 5 seconds.
+Use ESC to close the game.

 It’s my first C++ project, so I wanted to start simple while exploring games in C++.
 I couldn’t think of a simpler game than Tic Tac Toe.